-Homeowners insurance can get expensive, so you might be looking for ways to bring your homeowners insurance costs.
+You PA home insurance can get expensive, so you might be looking for ways to bring your homeowners insurance costs down.

 First off, your home doesn’t need to be ‘smart’ in order to install devices that will help lower your insurance premium.
 Start with a standard fire alarm and burglar alarm, and you’ve already lowered your risks.
 And lowered risks equals lowered premiums.

 Also, if you experience routine bad weather, ask your insurance company what kind of reinforcements you can add to make your home more weather-proof.
 For instance, you may be able to save money on your premiums by adding storm shutters or laminated glass windows.
 You could also replace your heating, plumbing, and electrical systems to cut down the risk of fire and water damage.